-Failure to have minimum essential coverage amounts to serious consequences.
+For this calendar year, failure to have minimum essential coverage amounts to serious consequences.
 If you do need to see a medical professional for any reason, you will be responsible for all costs.
-You will also have to pay a penalty when you submit your tax return.
-On top of that, without health insurance, you may be barred from enrolling at your college.
+You will also have to pay a penalty when you submit your 2018 tax return.
+On top of that, without health insurance, you may be barred from enrolling in your college.

 You should talk to your school about its policies regarding student health insurance.
 Oftentimes, an insurance form will be sent to your home with your admissions offer or first tuition bill.
 You may use to form to opt in to student insurance or waive the right.
 To waive your offer of student insurance, you will probably have to submit proof of the health insurance you receive through your parents, the exchange, Medicaid, or a private company.

 The Affordable Care Act mandates that all U.S. citizens, permanent legal residents, and holders of immigrant visas obtain health insurance or face tax penalties.
 International students who hold F, J, M, and Q visas, all nonimmigrant visas, are exempt from these mandates for their first five years in the United States.
 Furthermore, in 2019, individuals will no longer be required to maintain continuous health care coverage.